 When it comes time to renew your vehicle’s registration, the DMV will look to see if there are any outstanding issues.
 If the DMV finds a “failure to pay” or “failure to appear,” they can refuse to renew your car’s registration.

 Therefore, if you fail to pay your traffic fine by the deadline, your driver’s license could be suspended, and you will typically not be allowed to renew your registration until you have paid your ticket, as well as any other outstanding tickets/fees on your record.

-Your California traffic school is not timed, though generally students take about 8 hours to complete the course.
+The California traffic school course is approved as an 8 hour course.
 Your course material is broken down into single-subject units, which you can complete at your own pace.
 Therefore, how long the course takes is up to you!

 Each of the course chapters focuses on a single topic that pertains to California driving and traffic laws.
 Some examples:

 - Alcohol- and drug-impaired driving

 Yes, your final exam consists of 25 multiple-choice questions.
 You need to score a 70% or higher to pass, and you may retake the exam again if you need to.
 You are allowed one (1) retake.